This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Bookham Commons is designated as a Site of Special Scientific Interest, and since 1941 the London Natural History Society has been carrying out a survey of the wildlife, making it one of the best recorded and thoroughly studied areas in the country.

-Discover how to age a tree and so much more...
-Pick up our leaflet and follow the blue route - at a gentle pace, little legs will be on the go for about two hours.
+At a gentle pace, little legs will be on the go for about two hours...

 Natural play area for kids' adventures

 Venture along the main path, from the Tunnel car park to the Isle of Wight pond, and find our natural play area - climb, balance and play close to the many wonderful creatures that live here.

 Mums and dads can sit on benches and natter, while the kids play nearby...